carsondrobe/nba-sentiment/README.md

 - **Dynamic Thresholds:**
   - Fine-tuned polarity score thresholds for accurate categorization of sentiment related to an NBA team.
+- **Team Sentiment Rankings:**
+  - Generates rankings of NBA teams based on fan sentiment scores.
+See the latest rankings to understand how teams are perceived by YouTube commenters.

 ## How to Use